 It’s also best that you check the weather and road conditions before setting off each day.
 We also recommend renting a 4x4 vehicle for a road trip between October and April as it will make driving in such conditions easier.

 Good to know: By booking a winter self-drive tour with Nordic Visitor, you not only get an itinerary tailored for you, but also a peace of mind during your trip.
-With a GPS, in-car Wi-Fi and a 24/7 helpline.
-Our team is always on hand if you have an emergency.
+With a personalised map, in-car Wi-Fi and a 24/7 helpline, our team is always on hand if you have an emergency.

 In case of an unexpected event or severe weather, we’ll get in touch and modify your itinerary while keeping you safe and informed.